 As Brianne says, these pulled pork loaded sweet potato fries work as a BBQ dinner or a game day dish.
-The pork sits on a bed of potato fries, while covered in BBQ sauce, cheese and coleslaw.
+The pork sits on a bed of potato fries, while covered in BBQ sauce, cheese, and coleslaw.

-#3.
-Mexican Posole Soup Recipe With Shredded Pork
+Mexican Posole Soup

 If you haven’t had posole before then this is your perfect entry point to the underrated dish.

 Posole is a Mexican soup that features all the best flavors often found in Mexican cuisine.
 Cumin, cilantro, lime, hot sauce.
 It even has tortillas.

 You can slow cook it to squeeze maximum flavor out of it, and ensuring that your pulled pork achieves that ideal falling away-like aesthetic.